-Create a New Driver
+Creating a New Driver

-RxnRover supports plugin-based integration with a variety of laboratory instruments and systems.
-A driver is a software component that enables RxnRover to communicate with external hardware, typically laboratory instruments.
+Rxn Rover supports plugin-based integration with a variety of laboratory instruments and systems.
+A LabVIEW Driver is a software component which includes VIs (LabVIEW code) that is used to communicate with external hardware, typically laboratory instruments.

 Warning

-RxnRover will fail to communicate with hardware devices that do not have an accompanying driver.
+Rxn Rover will fail to communicate with hardware devices that do not have an accompanying driver.

 Hint

-You can visit the Instrument Driver Network (IDNet) Or the Rxn Rover Plugin Catalog to see if your instrument already has a LabVIEW-supported driver.
+You can visit the Instrument Driver Network (IDNet) or the Rxn Rover Plugin Catalog to see if your instrument already has a LabVIEW-supported driver.

 This tutorial is not meant to be a comprehensive-tutorial just as supplementary instruction.
-For more detailed guidelines, refer to: Developing LabVIEW Plug and Play Instrument Drivers
+For more detailed guidelines, refer to: Developing LabVIEW Plug and Play Instrument Drivers and Instrument Driver Development Tools and Resources.

-Create a LabVIEW Driver Project
+Creating a LabVIEW Driver Project

 To get started, create a new LabVIEW project using the built-in Instrument Driver Project template.